 1772 German Meeting House in Waldoboro, Maine.
 Photos 2014.

-Greek Revival house was the Charleston Free Library for thirty years.
-Photo features new (1948) Chevrolet bookmobile with sides raised as canopies.
-Its mission was to take the library's resources to rural residents.
+This Greek Revival was the Charleston Free Library for 30 years.
+Photo commemorates new (1948) Chevrolet bookmobile with sides raised as canopies.
+Its mission was to bring library resources to rural residents.

-America's global capitalists and too-big-to-fail banks surely have only their Nation's best interests in mind.
+Global capitalists and too-big-to-fail banks surely have only the citizens' best interests in mind.

 1750 Redwood Library and Athenaeum, Newport, RI, by architect Peter Harrison